WalkMe Supports a Hackathon Dedicated to Leveraging Technology for Good

 More than 100 of the youngest and brightest software developers in Tel-Aviv came together for 24 hours last month to volunteer their time and energy to develop apps – not for profit, but for the greater good.
 We at WalkMe, feel privileged to have been given the opportunity to help Tal Bronfer and the Geekim Group make this great initiative possible.
 At the end of the 24-hour coding marathon, participants presented their projects and were given feedback by some of Tel-Aviv’s leading entrepreneurs and investors.

-Here are three of the apps that might open a window to a better world:
+Here are three of the apps that leverage technology to make the world better:

 Feedme – Food Rescue App

 Feedme is a food rescue app that connects restaurants with leftover food at the end of the day that would otherwise be thrown out, with needy people who can’t afford a meal.
 The people in need end up paying only 30% of the total cost, and the restaurants avoid food waste.
 This winning arrangement benefits both the restaurants and those in need.

 The app is map-based and shows all of the participating restaurants in the user’s area.
 The app was created using node.js, angular.js, and android.
 Feedme uses online guidance technology by WalkMe, to help users who are not tech-savvy navigate their way through the app.